analog-nico/serve-spa/README.md

 serveSpa(app, appDir);
 ```

-Then you rename your `index.html` files to `index.htmlt` which gives you templating functionality to inline HTML templates and JSON data into the HTML served for each request.
+Then you rename your `index.html` files to `index.htmlt` which gives you pushState url support and templating functionality to inline HTML templates and JSON data into the HTML served for each request.
 If you need to e.g. fetch the data from your database beforehand you can add a `compose.js` file alongside to do so.

 BTW, Serve-SPA does not make any assumptions about how your SPA is implemented client-side.
 Any implementation should be able to work with the changes that need to be made server-side.